|

 were splinters from the cross.

-As I pulled each of the shards from my own soft white flesh, the wounds immediately began to heal.
+the shards from my own soft white flesh, the wounds immediately began to heal.

-Then, in a moment, the blackness of the void was overtaken by the glorious light of the Son of God.
+void was overtaken by the glorious light of the Son of God.

 I WAS FREE!!!